 For PASS staff, these are usually identified during the Development Dialogue (DD) process of identifying Key Performance Areas (KPAs), setting objectives, selecting competencies, and drawing up a development plan.

 Many of the courses offered address a certain competency or group of competencies, or deal with a certain SASP criterion.
 For the development intervention to have a meaningful effect on position performance, you will need to ensure that the course identified addresses the competency (identified during the performance planning or objective setting process) or SASP criterion that needs to be developed in order to meet objectives.

 There is no charge for attending these courses.
 However a "no-show" or "late cancellation" cost is charged to the staff member's department when a booked place is not taken up or where a participant cancels within 5 working days of a course and no replacement can be found.
-These costs are detailed on the Staff Learning Programme course calendar.
+These costs are detailed on SF Learning

 You will receive a 'Certificate of Attendance' for attending these courses.